 |15 - 20 Years||+10%|

 The experience level is the most important factor in determining the salary.
-Naturally the more years of experience the higher your wage.
-We broke down Derivative Trader salaries by experience level and this is what we found.
+Naturally, the more years of experience the higher the wage.
+We broke down salaries by experience level for people working as Derivative Trader and this is what we found.

-Employees with less than two years of experience makes approximately 240,000 NGN per month.
+Employees with less than two years of experience earn approximately 240,000 NGN.

-While someone with an experience level between two and five years is expected to earn 295,000 NGN per month, 23% more than someone with less than two year's experience.
+While someone with an experience level between two and five years is expected to earn 295,000 NGN, 23% more than someone with less than two year's experience.

-Moving forward, an experience level between five and ten years lands a salary of 418,000 NGN per month, 42% more than someone with two to five years of experience.
+Moving forward, an experience level between five and ten years lands a salary of 418,000 NGN, 42% more than someone with two to five years of experience.

-Additionally, Derivative Trader whose expertise span anywhere between ten and fifteen years get a salary equivalent to 488,000 NGN per month, 17% more than someone with five to ten years of experience.
+Additionally, professionals whose expertise span anywhere between ten and fifteen years get a salary equivalent to 488,000 NGN, 17% more than someone with five to ten years of experience.

-If the experience level is between fifteen and twenty years, then the expected wage is 537,000 NGN per month, 10% more than someone with ten to fifteen years of experience.
+If the experience level is between fifteen and twenty years, then the expected wage is 537,000 NGN, 10% more than someone with ten to fifteen years of experience.

-Lastly, employees with more than twenty years of professional experience get a salary of 568,000 NGN per month, 6% more than people with fifteen to twenty years of experience.
+Lastly, employees with more than twenty years of professional experience get a salary of 568,000 NGN, 6% more than people with fifteen to twenty years of experience.

 |Certificate or Diploma||+13%|

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Derivative Trader salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Derivative Trader in order to make a comparison.